Hitesh464156/airbnb/README.md

 • Built with Tailwind CSS for a clean, mobile-first design
 • Fully responsive across all device sizes

-##🛠️ Tech Stack
+🛠️ Tech Stack
-#Technology	Description
+Technology	    Description
-MongoDB	NoSQL Database for storing listings, users, and bookings Express.js	Backend framework for handling routes and APIs React.js	Frontend library for dynamic UI and components Node.js	Runtime for server-side logic and APIs Mongoose	ODM for interacting with MongoDB
+MongoDB	        NoSQL Database for storing listings, users, and bookings Express.js     	Backend framework for handling routes and APIs Node.js	        Runtime for server-side logic and APIs HTML            The foundational markup language used to structure content on the web CSS             A styling language used to design and visually enhance the layout JavaScript      A scripting language that adds interactivity, dynamic behavior, and logic                   to the frontend.
-JWT	Secure authentication mechanism
-TailwindCSS	Utility-first CSS for modern UI
-Cloudinary	Image hosting for property photos
+JWT             Secure authentication mechanism TailwindCSS	    Utility-first CSS for modern UI Cloudinary	    Image hosting for property photos